openssl-pkeyutl, pkeyutl - public key algorithm utility

 The operations and options supported vary according to the key algorithm and its implementation.
 The OpenSSL operations and options are indicated below.

 Unless otherwise mentioned all algorithms support the digest:alg option which specifies the digest in use for sign, verify and verifyrecover operations.
 The value alg should represent a digest name as used in the EVP_get_digestbyname() function for example sha1.
-This value is used only for sanity-checking the lengths of data passed in to the pkeyutl and for creating the structures that make up the signature (e.g. DigestInfo in RSASSA PKCS#1 v1.5 signatures).
-In case of RSA, ECDSA and DSA signatures, this utility will not perform hashing on input data but rather use the data directly as input of signature algorithm.
-Depending on key type, signature type and mode of padding, the maximum acceptable lengths of input data differ.
-In general, with RSA the signed data can't be longer than the key modulus, in case of ECDSA and DSA the data shouldn't be longer than field size, otherwise it will be silently truncated to field size.
+This value is not used to hash the input data.
+It is used (by some algorithms) for sanity-checking the lengths of data passed in to the pkeyutl and for creating the structures that make up the signature (e.g. DigestInfo in RSASSA PKCS#1 v1.5 signatures).

-In other words, if the value of digest is sha1 the input should be 20 bytes long binary encoding of SHA-1 hash function output.
+In other words, if the value of digest is sha1 the input should be the 20 bytes long binary encoding of the SHA-1 hash function output.

 The RSA algorithm generally supports the encrypt, decrypt, sign, verify and verifyrecover operations.
 However, some padding modes support only a subset of these operations.
 The following additional pkeyopt values are supported: